-Their medical needs will be monitored by Agency personnel, consisting of trained Direct Care staff, a Residential Program Supervisor and the Director of Residential Services.
+Their medical needs will be monitored by Agency personnel, consisting of trained Direct Support Professionals, a Residential Program Supervisor and the Director of Residential Services.

 Admissions, the provision of services and referrals of eligible individuals, shall be made without regard to race, sex, color, religious creed, disability, ancestry, national origin (including limited English proficiency) or age.

 There are currently 18 individuals being served through Residential Services.

 Group Homes, Contact: